OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 Select "REST" to choose the protocol, and "New API" to create a new API, then give a name to your API.
 It is not mandatory to fill in a "Description".
-In "Endpoint Type" select "Regional", When done, click on "Create API".
+In "Endpoint Type" select "Regional", when done, click on "Create API".

 ![This is image](https://i.postimg.cc/HxrNCs6y/API2.jpg)